Susan Minot: Themes and criticism

 Time, death and desire are main themes in Minot's work.
 Sexuality and relationships, romantic and familial, are explored.
 Her second book, Lust & Other Stories, focuses on "the relations between men and women in their twenties and thirties having difficulty coming together and difficulty breaking apart".
 Reviewing her novella Rapture in The Atlantic Monthly, James Marcus wrote, "Sex and the single girl have seldom been absent from Susan Minot's fiction", and Dave Welch at Powells.com identifies one of Minot's themes as "the emotional safeguards within family and romantic relations that hold people apart".
 Of Lust, Jill Franks wrote that Minot begins with short, simple sentences, building gradually to longer ones to create the inevitable conclusion: men don't love like women do.
 In Folly, a Bostonian woman of privileged background is involved with two different men as she tries to find equilibrium with her society and family in the era between the world wars.
 Evening is the story of a woman on her deathbed looking back over her life and returning to a wedding weekend 40 years earlier when she fell in love and certain paths in her life were decided.
 It was nominated for a Los Angeles Times Book Prize for Fiction.
 Thirty Girls is the story of two women: a Ugandan girl of 15 who has escaped from living two years with armed bandits of the LRA led by Joseph Kony, and an American writer, traveling with free spirits on a journalist trip to Uganda to report on the story of the abducted children.

 Personal life

+Minot's father, George Richards Minot, was born in 1927 and worked as a banker and stockbroker in Boston.
+Her mother, born Helen Ruth Hannon in 1929 and known as Carrie Minot, was a mother and homemaker; she was killed on January 16, 1978, when the car she was driving was hit at a train crossing, the signals being down after an ice storm.

 Minot married Davis McHenry in 1991.
 They divorced in 1993.
 She lived with her second husband, Charles Pingree, from 2000 to 2009.
-Their daughter Ava Minot Pingree was born in 2001.
-She lives with her daughter in New York City and on the island of North Haven.
-Minot has six siblings: Carrie Minot Bell, an artist; Dinah Minot Hubley, a photographer; Eliza Minot Price, a novelist; George Minot, a novelist; Sam Minot, a painter; and Christopher Minot, an artist.
-She graduated from Concord Academy in 1974 and then attended Brown University, where she studied writing and painting.
-In 1983 she graduated from Columbia University School of the Arts with an MFA in creative writing.
+They had a daughter in 2001.
+Minot lives with her daughter in New York City and on the island of North Haven.
+She has six siblings: Carrie Minot Bell, an artist; Dinah Minot Hubley, a photographer; Eliza Minot Price, a novelist; George Minot, a novelist; Sam Minot, a painter; and Christopher Minot, an artist.